There is plenty of history and heritage in South Gloucestershire.

 Yate Heritage Centre

-Holiday activities for children are offered regularly and there is a free education service and an annual international festival.
-The local history collections are available for research.
+Holiday activities for children are offered regularly with a free education service for local schools.
+The centre hosts a range of family events including an annual international festival.

 Heritage sites